StasiS-web/ArtGallery/README.md

 </details>

 ## Resources
 * All images are comming from (https://www.rawpixel.com/) & (https://unsplash.com/)
 * All Blog Post text were taken from various resources:
    (https://lachri.com/),
    (https://artgallery.co.uk/),
    (https://cassiestephens.blogspot.com/)

+## ✍️ Give me a feedback
+If you like this project give me a 🌟

 ## Author Name
 Stanislava Stoeva